 POS system and accounting/payroll system integration

 Today, most businesses use accounting software to calculate and pay taxes, run financial reports, pay bills, and manage their books, cash flow, and payroll.
 When it comes to money, you want maximum accuracy and flawless data flow within the system, so integrating the POS and accounting software is a must.
-Such connectivity enables exporting all the financial and sales information from the POS system to support your back office operations.
-Additionally, POS systems track employees working hours so syncing that data lets you handle payrolls, accurately calculating wages, taxes, and tips.
+Such connectivity enables exporting all the financial and sales information from the POS system to support your back-office operations.
+Additionally, POS systems track employees’ working hours, so syncing that data lets you handle payroll, accurately calculating wages, taxes, and tips.

-Collecting sales and customer data also allows you to create customized reports, monitor your business performance, and analyze KPIs to provide understanding of what’s happening in the company and support further decision-making.
+Collecting sales and guest data also allows you to create customized reports, monitor your business performance, and analyze KPIs to provide understanding of what’s happening in the company and support further decision-making.

 A lot of POS providers offer out-of-the-box integration with some third-party accounting software (QuickBooks being the most popular one) to automate data sharing.
 By the way, QuickBooks also created their own POS product for a seamless integration experience.